TheHighestBit/logpeek-server/README.md

 max_login_attempts = 5
 ```

-Now we can start the server by simply running the executable.
-It expects `config.toml` to be in the same directory as the binary.
+Now we can start the server by simply running the executable and specifying the path to the configuration file:
+`logpeek-server path/to/config.toml`.
+The path can be omitted if the configuration file is named `config.toml` and is in the same directory as the binary.

 ### Configuration

-The recommended way of configuring logpeek-server is via `config.toml` (template can be found under `/backend` in the repo), which needs to be placed in the same directory as the binary.
+The recommended way of configuring logpeek-server is via a TOML file.
 Environment variables can be used as well, by prefixing them with `LOGPEEK_`.

 Environment variables take precedence over the `config.toml` file.